 Way #8) Launch Virtual Products

-Your online community software's ecommerce platform enables you to sell virtual products that your customers or members can download.
+Your online community software's ecommerce platform or integration enables you to sell virtual products that your customers or members can download.
 This eliminates packaging and shipping costs, as well as other resource consumption.

 To celebrate Earth Day, evaluate which of your physical products you can convert to digital downloads.
 You can either replace the physical items with your virtual products or sell them alongside your physical goods.